 Hanzo Hasashi, codename Scorpion, is a member of the Shirai Ryu ninja clan from Japan.
 When Quan Chi initially hires Sub-Zero to steal the map of the elements from the Shaolin temple in China, he also hires Hasashi for the same task.
 If Sub-Zero fails, then Hasashi can retrieve the map, or vice versa.
 The Shirai Ryu and Lin Kuei are, of course, mortal enemies, and the two warriors end up fighting for the map with Sub-Zero proving victorious.
 Defeated, Hasashi begs Sub-Zero to spare his life.

-Sub-Zero is a raging dickhead, so Hasashi gets his head and spine ripped off.
+Sub-Zero is a raging dickhead, so Hasashi gets his head and spine ripped off unless the player screws up the fatality input (F-D-F-HP, as in MK1).
 Not only that, but Quan Chi murders the rest of the Shirai Ryu in return for the Lin Kuei’s services.
 Scorpion is resurrected as the vengeful spectre we all know and love, and returns when Sub-Zero is imprisoned in the Prison of Souls in the Netherrealm.

 In the first fight, he is a palette swap of Sub-Zero with no special attacks, and switches to his UMK3 sprites and special moves when he reappears.